amineasli/sysconfig-snapshot/README.md

     # sysconfig-snapshot.sh [--output file] [--verbose] [--help] [--version]

 ## Examples
 Take a snapshot of the system.
-The file is located in the home directory :
+The file will be located in the home directory :

     # sysconfig-snapshot.sh